Wild Cohasset helps to preserve

 Our goal is to reintroduce native plants, including endangered wildflowers, to our region to help preserve biodiversity & support birds, butterflies & beneficial insects.

-We are currently installing a garden for wildlife, comprised of native plants that attract and support birds and butterflies, on the grounds of the Scituate Animal Shelter.
+We have recently installed a garden for wildlife, comprised of native plants that attract and support birds and butterflies, on the grounds of the Scituate Animal Shelter.

 We work with local towns, garden clubs, conservation groups and other institutions, distributing literature and videos detailing best practices for identifying and removing invasive plants.
 Please click find out more for free, downloadable tools.